skzhengkai/vyro.ai-imagine/README.md

 ```
 3. rename `.env.example` to `.env`, and set the value to whatever was copied to your clipboard.

-it's worth noting that bearer's expire 24h after creation. i will be trying to remove the need to input a bearer at all in the near future.
+it's worth noting that bearer's expire **one hour** (previously 24h) after creation. this is obviously not great, as you're not going to change your bearer every hour. i will be searching for ways to evade this.

 ### todo:
 - remove the need to use bearer at all